russellbanks/Komac/README.md

 Check [issues](https://github.com/Trenly/winget-pkgs/issues?q=is:issue+author:russellbanks) that I've opened to request this feature for YamlCreate.

-## Usage with GitHub Actions: [WinGet Releaser](https://github.com/vedantmgoyal9/winget-releaser) 🌟
+## GitHub Actions 🌟

-WinGet Releaser is a GitHub Action that invokes Komac, passing in your release's URLs.
+[WinGet Releaser](https://github.com/vedantmgoyal9/winget-releaser) is a GitHub Action that invokes Komac, passing in your release's URLs.
 This completely automates publishing to WinGet.

 ### Example 📝